awsdocs/aws-codedeploy-user-guide/doc_source/monitoring-sns-event-notifications-create-trigger.md

 1. In the AWS Management Console, open the AWS CodeDeploy console\.

+1. Sign in to the AWS Management Console and open the CodeDeploy console at [https://console\.aws\.amazon\.com/codedeploy](https://console.aws.amazon.com/codedeploy)\.
+**Note**
+Sign in with the same account or IAM user information that you used in [Getting Started with CodeDeploy](getting-started-codedeploy.md)\.

 1. In the navigation pane, expand **Deploy**, and then choose **Applications**\.

-1. In the list of applications, choose the name of the applications for which triggers are sent\.
+1. On the **Applications** page, choose the name of the application associated with the deployment group where you want to add a trigger\.

-1. On the **Deployment groups** tab, choose the deployment group for which triggers are sent, and then choose **Edit**\.
+1. On the **Application details** page, choose the deployment group where you want to add a trigger\.

+1. Choose **Edit**\.

+1. Expand **Advanced \- optional**\.

-1. Expand **Advanced**, and in **Triggers**, choose **Create trigger**\.
+1. In the **Triggers** area, choose **Create trigger**\.

-1. In the **Create trigger** pane, do the following:
+1. In **Create deployment trigger** pane, do the following:

-   + In **Trigger name**, enter a name for the trigger that makes it easy to identify its purpose\.
+   1. In **Trigger name**, enter a name for the trigger that makes it easy to identify its purpose\.
 We recommend formats such as `Trigger-group-us-west-3-deploy-fail` or `Trigger-group-eu-central-instance-stop`\.

-   + In **Events**, choose the event type or types that will trigger the Amazon SNS topic to send notifications\.
+   1. In **Events**, choose the event type or types to trigger the Amazon SNS topic to send notifications\.

-   + In **Amazon SNS topic**, choose the name of topic you created for sending notifications for this trigger\.
+   1. In **Amazon SNS topics**, choose the name of topic you created for sending notifications for this trigger\.

    1. Choose **Create trigger**\.

-   CodeDeploy will send a test notification to confirm you have correctly configured access between CodeDeploy and the Amazon SNS topic\.
-Depending on the endpoint type you selected for the topic, and if you are subscribed to the topic, you will receive confirmation in an SMS message or email message\.
+CodeDeploy sends a test notification to confirm you have correctly configured access between CodeDeploy and the Amazon SNS topic\.
+Depending on the endpoint type you selected for the topic, and if you are subscribed to the topic, you receive confirmation in an SMS message or email message\.

+1. Choose **Save changes**\.

 ## Create a Trigger to Send Notifications for CodeDeploy Events \(CLI\)<a name="monitoring-sns-event-notifications-create-trigger-cli"></a>